Your company is a target for hackers.

 In the end…

-So follow these tips, keep yourself up-to-date on major cybersecurity concerns, and make sure your employees feel valued and important.
+Follow these tips, keep yourself up-to-date on major cybersecurity concerns, and make sure your employees feel valued and important.
+You’ll be better protected from cyberattacks, and more resilient if one gets through.